Co-Curriculars

 Moderator: Mrs. Katie Mulhall

 Meetings: 1-2 times monthly.
-Tournaments on weekdays and one Saturday in April.
+Tournaments on weekdays and Saturdays

 Are you a Quiz Whiz?
 Join the team!
 Scholar Bowl is an academic competition team that competes against other local schools, with the MSHSAA Tournament in April as the culmination of the season.
 We participate in a private school league, weekly from mid-October until early December.
 We also play in some individual tournaments.
 All students are welcome to join the team on the JV or Varsity squad.
 During after-school meetings, we play practice rounds and other knowledge-based quiz activities.
 Team members are encouraged to become “experts” in various subjects through individual or group preparation.